 In addition to offering franchises for individual restaurants, the Company offers multi-store development agreements.
 These multi-store development agreements provide franchisees with an exclusive right to develop new IHOP restaurants in designated geographic territories for a specified period of time.
 Multi-store developers are required to develop and operate a specified number of restaurants according to an agreed upon development schedule.
 Multi-store developers are required to pay a development fee of \$20,000 for each restaurant to be developed under a multi-store development agreement.
 Additionally, for each store which is actually developed, the franchise developer must pay an initial franchise fee of \$40,000 against which the development fee of \$20,000 is credited.
-The number of stores and the schedule of stores to be developed under multi-store developed under the New Business Model, the Company receives continuing revenues from the franchise as follows: (1) a royalty equal to 4.5% of the restaurant's sales; (2) revenue from the sale of certain proprietary products, primarily pancake mixes; (3) a local advertising fee equal to about 2% of the restaurant's sales.
+The number of stores and the schedule of stores to be developed under multi-store development agreements are negotiated on an agreement by agreement basis.
+With respect to restaurants developed under the New Business Model, the Company receives continuing revenues from the franchisee as follows: (1) a royalty equal to 4.5% of the restaurant's sales; (2) revenue from the sale of certain proprietary products, primarily pancake mixes; (3) a local advertising fee equal to about 2% of the restaurant's sales, which is usually paid to a local advertising cooperative; and (4) a national advertising fee equal to 1% of the restaurant's sales.